infatuAI/infatuAI-Cyber/README.md

 Packet capture for Linux/Mac/Windows.

-Used in conjunction with infatuAI to analyse attacks using AI machine learning.
+Used in conjunction with QALB to analyse attacks using AI machine learning.

 ```